ENJ1/aok/README.md

 ## Installation Guide
 Requirements:
-- A Chromebook, Model XE303C12
+- A Chromebook, Model XE303C12 (might also work on HP Chromebook 11 G1)
 - Developer Mode enabled
 - 4 GB or larger SD Card (Some USB's might work, but not all) The final install size is 2.9 GB
 - Internet (to download about 850 MB)